Posted on October 23, 2024 | Logo Design

 Pink in Branding and Design

-Brands like Victoria’s Secret have mastered the use of pink, particularly soft pink tones, to evoke feelings of femininity, luxury, and intimacy.
+Brands like Victoria’s Secret have mastered using pink, particularly soft pink tones, to evoke feelings of femininity, luxury, and intimacy.
 Their pink branding has become synonymous with the brand’s identity, targeting a predominantly female audience.

 On the other hand, brands like Lyft have used bright pink and magenta hues to differentiate themselves in the tech and transportation space, showing that pink can also be bold, dynamic, and disruptive.